Autism Homeschool Success

 You can also buy a curriculum program and supplement it with making some of your own activities.
 This is what I do the most often.
 I own lots of curriculum kits, and I make visual aides or other materials to go along with them to help match my students' learning styles.
 I also make extra activities if there's a skill that a student needs more practice on than the curriculum provides.

 Below you'll find some of my favorite curriculum programs that I've used with students.
 Please look at these in detail to see if you think they would work for your individual child, as no two children are the same.
-Some of the things I look for in a curriculum are: (1) concepts broken down into steps, (2) lots of pictures/visual supports, (3) hands-on activities.
+Some of the things I look for in a curriculum are: (1) concepts broken down into small steps, (2) lots of pictures/visual supports, (3) hands-on activities.

 Please note that your state or country may have specific requirements for which subjects to teach and similar regulations.
 Check with a local homeschooling organization for specific guidance.